 The Nurse Assistant job skills certificate prepares the student to provide services to those who need health care.
 The student will learn the role of the caregiver, the healthcare environment, health care safety, adult needs in health and illness, and basic caregiving skills.

 The mission of the Bakersfield College Nurse Assistant Program is to provide vocational education that will prepare the student to provide basic services to those who need healthcare.
 The program is committed to improving and advancing the health and welfare of our community by preparing competent, safe, health care professionals.

 Upon successful completion of the Nurse Assistant course, the student is eligible to take the competency exam for a Certified Nurse Assistant administered by the American Red Cross.
-This provides proof to the California Department of Public Health that the student has met the requirements for licensure.
+This job skills certificate provides proof to the California Department of Public Health that the student has met the requirements for licensure.
 Students must complete the required courses with at least a ‘C’ grade.

 |MEDS B69||Nurse Assistant||6.0|